hate-alert/DE-LIMIT/README.md

 6. **LASER+LR all_but_one::medal_sports:**
 	This setting consists of training a logistic regression model on the LASER embeddings of the dataset.
 The dataset from other languages are also used to train the LR model.
 Refer to `LASER+LR` folder for the codes and usage instructions.

+### :tada: :tada: BERT models will be available [here](https://huggingface.co/Hate-speech-CNERG).
+Be sure to check it out :tada: :tada:.

 ### Blogs and github repos which we used for reference :angel:
 1. Muse embeddding are downloaded and extracted using the code from [MUSE github repository](https://github.com/facebookresearch/MUSE)
 2. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred [Transformers github repo](https://github.com/huggingface/transformers)
 3. For CNN-GRU model we used the original [repo](https://github.com/ziqizhang/chase) for reference
 4. For generating the LASER embeddings of the dataset, we used the code from [LASER github repository](https://github.com/facebookresearch/LASER)

 ### Todos
 - [ ] Upload the our models to [transformers community](https://huggingface.co/models) to make them public